 We have lots of experience in helping our customers through financial difficulty when they might not be able to pay their mortgage.
-Chances are we’ve helped someone just like you in similar circumstances, so we feel confident that we can work with you to explore different options which may help.
+Whether this is the first time you have contacted us or have been in contact before, chances are we’ve helped someone just like you in similar circumstances, so we feel confident that we can work with you to explore different options which may help.

 The main thing to remember is to act now - the quicker you get in touch the sooner we can help.